-Family engagement can and should be a priority at every level of a community’s education system.
+Family engagement can and should be a priority at every level of a community’s education system — from the classroom to the superintendent's office.
 “You [as an individual practitioner] can do something, and that’s good, but what’s better and best is having your entire school decide they’re going to have a culture and a real intentionality around family engagement.
-What’s even better is now your district or state begins to support it as well.
+What’s even better is, now your district or state begins to support it as well.
 I always caution my students, don’t think you can’t do anything — you can start along the path,” says Karen Mapp, a researcher and family engagement specialist at the Harvard Graduate School of Education.

 >> Watch the full-length version of the Dual Capacity-Building Framework to learn how leaders can use family engagement plans in their schools and districts.